Basic Dash Callbacks

 Let's break down this example:

-The “inputs” and “outputs” of our application are described
+- The "inputs" and "outputs" of our application are described

-as the arguments of the callback!
+as the arguments of the

 function definition.

-In Dash, the inputs and outputs of our application are simply the
+- In Dash, the inputs and outputs of our application are simply the

 properties of a particular component.
 In this example,

-our input is the “value
+our input is the "

-” property of the component that has the ID
+" property of the component that has the ID "my-input

 ".
 Our output is the "children

-component with the ID “my-output
+" property of the component with the ID "my-output

 component_id

-object and the dcc_input
+object and thedcc_input

 property of themy-output

-component in the layout
+component in thelayout

-will get updated automatically.
-This is called “Reactive Programming” because the outputs react to changes in the inputs automatically.
+It's sort of like programming with Microsoft Excel: whenever a cell changes (the input), all the cells that depend on that cell (the outputs) will get updated automatically.
+This is called "Reactive Programming" because the outputs react to changes in the inputs automatically.

 Remember how every component is described entirely through its